 top of page

-Philosophical Truth behind the Cycle of Cause and Effect
+Philosophy behind the Cycle of Cause and Effect

 What is law of attraction?

-the Law of Attraction states that your dominant thoughts, words, and actions will attract corresponding tangible or intangible outcomes into your life.
+The Law of Attraction states that your dominant thoughts, words, and actions will attract corresponding tangible or intangible outcomes into your life.
 While this theory is intriguing, it lacks an explanation for how it functions.
 Therefore, I will use the theory of cause and effect to clarify its workings.

 Theory of Cause and Effect